 How to Enable or Disable Suggested Actions in Windows 11

 Why use this?
-It saves time by removing extra steps when handling dates, times, or phone numbers.
+It saved time by removing extra steps when handling dates, times, or phone numbers.

 What happens when done?
-Once enabled, a small window will pop up automatically whenever you copy specific types of information, allowing you to choose an action immediately.
+Once enabled, a small window would pop up automatically whenever you copied specific types of information, allowing you to choose an action immediately.

 For date/time actions: